iirenesong/377-Project/README.md

 **How to install application and all dependencies**

 For access to all files git clone repo to your local machine.
-Dependencies can be installed after installing node.js and npm install into the terminal to install npm and npm init will create the package.json file.
+Dependencies can be installed after installing node.js and npm install into the terminal to install npm.

 JS libraries used include the **animejs library** and the **bootstrapjs**.